nehavatsyan/TicTacToe-go/README.md

 *Image source: Wikipedia*

-To run this app :
+To run this api :

 - You must have Golang installed in your system
 - In terminal, Change directory to TicTacToe-go